hugocen/Game-of-Life/README.md

 python main.py
 ```

-and Vola!
+And Vola!
 Looks Amazing isn't it?